Rhodvick/RHODVICK-MD/README.md

 ### <br>   ❖ DEPLOY_HEROKU ❖

-`✠ IF YOU WANT TO DEPLOY RHODVICK-MD BOT ON HEROKU SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT ✠`
+`✠ IF YOU WANT TO DEPLOY RHODVICK-MD BOT ON HEROKU, FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT ✠`

 ------------